MisModding/MisServer-101/README.md

 Miscreated server setup and configuration guide, put together by 4iY with the help of colleagues from the testing and dev team.
 If you have any questions, you should join the UnOfficial MisModding Discord at this link: https://discord.gg/ttdzgzp
 # Setting up a server
-   In Miscreated players may host their own servers with their own configurations options which change the balance of the gameplay, or just slight tweaks for something you and your group of friends are not fond of.
+   In Miscreated players may host their own servers with their own configuration options which change the balance of the gameplay, or just slight tweaks for something you and your group of friends are not fond of.
    It has to be said that hosting a server is free, and super easy – you may start and run a server on your PC assuming it’s powerful enough *(you would want no less than 12 GBs of RAM and at least 4 actual cores (or 6-8 threads) in your CPU as well as a stable broadband connection to run both the server and the game on the same machine).* Spafbi, one of the game’s testers, has created a simplified script to install and run the server without any bells and whistles, here’s a link to it: https://github.com/Spafbi/simplified-miscreated-server-setup/wiki.
 Of course, you can look up hosting providers online, but that would not be free – although admittedly largely more stable and reliable than someone’s home PC.
 I have to note one thing here: the *only* way to have full kiosk access on your server (the ability to deposit and withdraw game items in the kiosk) is to rent a "Central" i3D server, and on that type of server you **cannot** install any mods.
 Any other provider's or i3D's "Community" package servers will allow modifications to be installed but will not have kiosk access under any circumstances (skins are still available, of course).
    In any case, setting up the server is simple, but configuring it requires quite a bit of expertise.
 Luckily, you are not the first person to go through this needy process, so this guide will help you wrap your head around it much quicker and easier.